ElkinStas/ElkinStas/README.md

 ### [CTF_Assistant](https://github.com/ElkinStas/CTF_Assistant)

-RAG and tool-using assistant prototype for cybersecurity CTF-style tasks.
-The system combines an open-source LLM reasoning core with graph-based memory, retrieval over task-relevant data, and a tool router for common offensive-security workflows.
+Research codebase behind an IEEE FLLM 2025 paper on retrieval-augmented reasoning for offensive-security and CTF-style tasks.
+The project explores how an LLM agent can combine retrieval, graph-based memory, controlled tool routing, and step-by-step reasoning to solve multi-stage cybersecurity challenges more reliably than a raw LLM baseline.

-The architecture includes retrieval-augmented reasoning, NetworkX-based contextual memory, and integrations with tools such as DirSearch, Nmap, SQLmap, Hashcat, CyberChef, and an internal RAG tool.
-The agent follows a step-by-step reasoning loop that logs intermediate thoughts, tool actions, observations, and final answers.
+The system uses an open-source LLM reasoning core, RAG over task-relevant data, NetworkX-based graph memory, and integrations with tools such as DirSearch, Nmap, SQLmap, Hashcat, and CyberChef.
 The dataset covers reconnaissance, forensics, cryptography, low-level exploitation, binary analysis, and reverse engineering tasks.

-**Focus:** Python, RAG, CTF automation, graph-based memory, tool routing, cybersecurity task solving, reasoning traces.
+**Focus:** LLM agents, RAG, AI security, CTF automation, graph-based memory, tool routing, cybersecurity reasoning, IEEE FLLM 2025.

 ---